A Singapore Government Agency Website

-In order to drive co-creation and learning among the public and private sectors, GovTech has organised STACK conferences and meet ups.
+In order to drive co-creation and learning among the public and private sectors, GovTech has set up the GovTech Digital Academy - a Practitioner for Practitioner academy that offers a suite of ICT&SS programmes for the public service workforce.
+GovTech has also organised STACK conferences and meet ups for the tech community.

 Finally, to drive the vision of a Smart Nation, five Strategic National Projects were launched in 2017, these covered GoBusiness, CODEX, e-Payments, LifeSG, National Digital Identity, the Punggol Smart Town, Smart Nation Sensor Platform and Smart Urban Mobility.
 These projects lay the foundation for a Smart Nation by serving as a foundation for the adoption of digital and smart technologies throughout the economy and society.
 More details on each project can be found here.

 View the full timeline of our digital milestones here.